You are here

 The unsafe use of emollient creams can result in serious or fatal injuries from fire.

-When supporting people to use emollient creams, it is important to be aware of the risks.
+When supporting people to use emollient creams, it’s important to be aware of the risks.
 You might use emollient creams to help manage dry skin conditions such as eczema or psoriasis.

-If people using a paraffin-based emollient product cover it with a dressing or clothing, there's a danger that smoking or using a naked flame could cause these dressings or clothing to catch fire.
-There may also be reactions between emollients and fibres of dressings, clothing and items such as towels when used to carry out personal care.
+Emollients are easily transferred from skin on to clothing and bedding.
+There may also be reactions between emollients and fibres of dressings, clothing and items such as towels used to carry out personal care.

 Issues notified to CQC